The Scale We’re Not Using (But Could Be)

 But that poster got me thinking…

-Where is the illustrative poster providing us context on how our bodies shift and change over time—including as we approach end-of-life?
+Where is the illustrative poster normalizing how our bodies shift and change over time—including as we approach end-of-life?
 This is the mind of a death doula at work!

-I envisioned a holistic tool.
-One that captures perspective from 1,000 ft, it doesn’t need to be granular, as we’ve all lived different lives and that means different health journeys.
+I’m envisioning a holistic tool.
+One that captures the essence at 1,000 ft, it doesn’t need to be granular, as we’ve all lived different lives and that means different health journeys.

 You and I, we come from a long line of dead people who lived to varying ages and died (suddenly, or over time) from a smorgasbord of things.
 We’ve all observed how people slow down in different ways.
 Gravity and living takes their toll–our engine has seen some miles.
 We’ve also seen the impact illnesses have—with and without treatment.